NsccTruroIT/OSYS1200/2-Utilities_and_Tools/index.md

 11. Click Cancel to close the dialog.
 12. Close Device Manager.

-## Activity 11 – Task Scheduler in Windows 11

-1. Start your computer and sign in.
-2. Right-click the Start button and click Computer Management.
-3. In the left pane, click Task Scheduler.
-The middle pane displays the Task Scheduler Summary, showing the status of currently running and previously run tasks.
-Future scheduled tasks are listed under Active Tasks.
-4. In the Actions pane, click Enable All Tasks History.
-This enables logging for troubleshooting.
-5. In the left pane, expand Task Scheduler, then expand Task Scheduler Library, Microsoft, Windows, and click Defrag.
-6. In the middle pane, click the Triggers tab.
-Note that the ScheduledDefrag task does not have a schedule because it is triggered by automatic maintenance.
-7. Click the Actions tab.
-This shows that the task runs the defrag.exe program.
-8. Click the Conditions tab.
-This shows that the task runs only when the computer is on AC power.
-It stops if the computer switches to battery power.
-9. Click the Settings tab.
-This shows that if the computer is off when the task is scheduled to run, it will start as soon as possible after the computer is turned on. <mark style="background-color: red; color: white; font-weight: bold">Take a Screenshot</mark> of this tab.
-10. Click the History tab.
-This displays event log entries for the task, including start and completion times, and any errors.
-11. Close the Computer Management window.

 ## Activity 11 – Task Scheduler in Windows 11**

 1. Start your computer and sign in.